Leading

-EPISODE: Aid Climbing Big Walls - How to Lead
+EPISODE: Aid Climbing Big Walls - How To Lead

-Big Wall Bible
+The Big Wall Bible

-The lightest but most useful thing you can take up a big wall is knowledge.
-Welcome to a free resource that will help you be successful in getting up big rocks.
+Knowledge is zero grams.
+Take it with you.This is free resource by HowNOT2 that will help you get up big rocks.
 Big walling is a big topic so we broke it into bite-size "pitches" with a video to START each one.
-The aim is to have lots of videos, photos, and written content in each section, not just of our stuff, but from others as well.
-There are 14 chapters (blogs) that cover the topic A-Z and we will guide you to all of them in the main "ebook".
+The aim is to have lots of videos, photos, and written content in each section, not just by us, but from others as well.

 Getting It Up For Your Partner